gcziprusz/project-tmpl/web/src/components/header.md

 # Header

+The `Header` class encapsulates the logic for building and displaying the website header, including the site title, user information, and login/logout buttons.
+It uses the `MusicPlaylistClient` class for authentication-related tasks.
+The `BindingClass` inheritance ensures that the class methods are properly bound to the class instance, avoiding issues with the `this` context in JavaScript.

 [header.js](./header.js) defines a JavaScript module for a "Header" [component](https://dev.to/xavortm/what-are-components-in-the-front-end-and-why-do-we-need-them-2o2p) used in a website.
 The header component is responsible for displaying the website title, user information, and login/logout buttons.
 The component makes use of the `MusicPlaylistClient` class for handling authentication-related tasks and obtaining user information.

 Let's break down the code: